New iPhone SE release date, price, news and everything you need to know

 You’ve got the choice of three colors: black, white or Product Red (that’s just another name for red).

 On the bottom edge of the iPhone SE you’ll find a Lightning connector for charging your device.
-As we'd expected, there’s no 3.5mm headphone jack, so you’ll have to purchase an adapter if you want to use wired headphones.
+As was widely expected, there’s no 3.5mm headphone jack, so you’ll have to purchase an adapter if you want to use wired headphones.

 iPhone SE 2020 specs and battery life